 SafeDr exists to amplify this optimism.

-The SafeDr website will continue to evolve with your feedback.
 Please consider sharing the website link with a colleague - or with your supervisor, employer or training organisation.

 Because safer doctors deliver safer patient care.